Martyn (Tutor in Stratford Upon Avon)

-I have loved working with children for well over 30 years and believe there is no better job, and indeed a privilege, to work with children.
-I also know, having had 7 children myself, that they can be challenging and frustrating as well as wonderfully fulfilling.
+I have loved working with children for well over 30 years and believe there is no better job - indeed it is a privilege, to work with children.
+I also know, having had 7 children myself, that they can be challenging and frustrating, as well as wonderfully fulfilling.
 This can be more so when they are at school and you want to ensure they get the very best chances in life and you try to support them at every opportunity.
-Placing your trust in a school to foster the academic and social development of your child can mean making difficult choices.
+Placing your trust in a school to foster the academic and social development of your child can mean making difficult choices and sometimes compromises.
 How to support them with their homework?
 When to contact school about concerns?
 Why do schools teach things so differently?
 All of these questions put parents in sometimes challenging positions.
 That is where a tutor can help.

 As well as answering many of the above questions from an experienced and independent perspective, I am also fully aware that at school your child will get one chance to succeed and we all, at sometime, need just a little support.
 This can be a short or long term programme of support - a confidence boost or a more structured programme of support.